robinmoisson/staticrypt/README.md

 Yes!
 Just copy `lib/password_template.html`, modify it to suit your style and point to your template file with the `-t path/to/my/file.html` flag.

 Be careful to not break the encrypting javascript part, the variables replaced by StatiCrypt are in this format: `/*[|variable|]*/0`.
 Don't leave out the `0` at the end, this weird syntax is to avoid conflict with other templating engines while still being read as valid JS to parsers so we can use auto-formatting on the template files.
+Prettier will add a space before the `0` if the variable is in a JS section  - this isn't very pretty but it won't break the templating engine so don't worry about it (if you want to add a prettier plugin that will avoid this behavior, feel free to open a PR!).

 ### Can I support multiple users with different passwords?